adamrutter/hugo-boilerplate/README.md

 ##### This system can be extended to other pages too:

-1. Create another headless leaf bundle `content/my-sections`.
+1. Create another headless bundle `content/my-sections`.
 2. Include `{{ $section := (.Site.GetPage "/my-sections").Resources.Match "section*" }}` in the page's template.
 3. Name your sections `section-nn`.
 4. Reference the sections with `{{ (index $section nn).Content }}`.